vedaldi/practical-object-category-detection/doc/instructions.md

 y = [ones(1, size(pos,4)) -ones(1, size(neg,4))] ;
 ```

 Finally, we need to set the parameter $\lambda$ of the SVM solver.
-For reason that will become clearer later, we use instead the equivalent $C$ parameter:
+For reasons that will become clearer later, we use instead the equivalent $C$ parameter:
 ```matlab
 numPos = size(pos,4) ;
 numNeg = size(neg,4) ;